suixinsuo/olympus-protocol/docs/GettingStarted.md

 Value serves us to set the ETH that the function will accept.
 Only payable functions require the value field to have `a value`.
 Non-payable functions will revert if value parameter is used.

 Now our test is covering the main features of our customized derivative.
-As homework, you can also verify that initialize with `MAX_INVESTORS` to zero will revert.
+As homework, you can also verify that initialize with `maxInvestors` to zero will revert.
 As you can't initialize twice, you need to test it before the successful initialization.

 Troublesome:
 > TypeError: msg.replace is not a function